kristjank/ark-presentation-ots-2018/PITCHME.md

 +++
 @title[CryptoCommQuote]
->The hardest mental leap for people when they join OSS is the move from closed to open. **Code is worth almost nothing.
+>@fa[quote-left] The hardest mental leap for people when they join OSS is the move from closed to open. **Code is worth almost nothing.
 Community is worth everything.** Anyone can fork the code.
-Very few people can fork a community.
+Very few people can fork a community. @fa[quote-right]

 *Internalising that reality is just impossible for some people...*